notxcharles/Body-Composition-Analysis/README.md

 ## Potential hypotheses:
 - Exercising doesn't burn any additional calories
-  - H0: exercise has no effect on body weight change
+  - H0: Exercise has no effect on body weight changes day to day when controlling for calorific intake and when daily carbohydrate content is less than 100g
-  - H1: exercise has an effect on body weight change
+  - H1: Exercise has an effect on body weight changes day to day when controlling for calorific intake and daily carbohydrate content is less than 100g
-  - It is my hypothesis that exercise doesn't burn any calories beyond the base rate
-    - Eg: If I need 3000 calories per day to maintain my weight, doing exercise to burn 500 calories won't result in a net calorie deficit
-      - In this scenario, if exercising did burn calories, I would expect the net calories for the day to be 2500
-- Eating in a calorie surplus means more muscle growth
-  - I need to find at what calorie intake approximately results in no weight gain, this is my base calorific needs
-  - Comparing base calorific needs vs surplus calorific need days muscle mass gains
-  - H0: Days when in a calorie surplus, when eating (bodyweight, kg * 1.8g protein) had a bigger effect on muscle mass gains
-  - H1: Calorie surplus doesn't affect muscle mass gains

 ## Data Sources
 ### MyFitnessPal